Spring Farm Walks

 In association with AHDB Dairy and LIC, two farm walks are organised each spring to dairy farms in different locations.

-Due to the COVID-19 pandemic, the Spring 2020 walks have been postponed to 2021 when we plan to visit the following farms.
+Due to the COVID-19 pandemic, the Spring 2020 walks were postponed.

 Hosted by Jim Baird.

 The milking herd consists of 230 dual purpose crossbred cows, calving from 1 October.
 A typical grazing season runs from April through to November.
 Adopting rotational grazing practices has had a positive impact on the system, allowing Jim to grow and utilise grass better.
 Four silage cuts are taken per year with the aim of driving milk from forage, which currently runs at over 4,500 litres per cow.

 To view photos of the event, click here.